 - Once five minutes is over, add in egg and vanilla and mix until combined.

 - In a separate bowl, mix flour, baking soda, and salt, and mix until combined.
 Add these dry ingredients to the butter mixture on low speed, and mix until just combined.

 - Mix in chocolate chips or chunks and macadamia nuts until just combined.
 Place bowl of dough in fridge for at least 30 minutes to chill.

 - While dough is chilling, heat oven to 350F (180C).
-Portion dough out into heaped 1 tbsp-2 tbsp sized dough pieces on parchment paper lined baking sheets.
+Portion dough out into heaped 1 tbsp-2 tablespoon sized dough pieces on parchment paper lined baking sheets.
 Bake for 10-12 minutes or until golden brown on the edges but still soft in the center.
 Cool until cookies firm up, then enjoy, still warm.